 As noted in Section 2.3, the IPA Act provides examples of "standard wholesale products."
 This listing has been understood by the Commission to be non-exhaustive and non-static.
 Instead, as articulated by the Commission in approving the 2015 Plan, "[w]henever the Commission is confronted with a unique product. there must be an examination of the attributes of the product and whether those are consistent with other commonly traded products in the wholesale market" to determine whether the product meets this definition, and such products "must be routinely traded in a liquid market and have transparent prices that allow participants a degree of assurance that they are receiving fair market prices."
+The listing has been understood by the Commission to be non-exhaustive and non-static.
+The listing has been understood by the Commission is confronted with a unique product.
+The commission is confronted with a unique product.

-Reading Subsection 16-111.5(b)(3)(vi) in conjunction with Subsection 16-111.5(e) and the ICC's Order approving the IPA's 2014 Procurement Plan, the IPA understands that the definition of "standard product" also includes wholesale load-following products (including "full requirements" products) so long as the product definition is standardized such that bids may be judged solely on price.
-With respect to demandside products, in approving the 2015 Plan the Commission determined that block super-peak energy efficiency products proposed for procurement by the Agency "should not be procured at this time," but left open the possibility that "as demand-side markets evolve and energy efficiency products become more standardized, the Commission could envision a time in which these products might satisfy Section 16-111.5 of the PUA."35
+Reading Subsection 16-111.5(b)(3)(vi) in conjunction with Subsection 16-111.5(e) and the ICC's Order approving the IPA's 2014 Procurement Plan,33 the IPA understands that the definition of "standard product" also includes wholesale load-following products (including "full requirements" products) so long as the product definition is standardized such that bids may be judged solely on price.34 With respect to demand-side products, in approving the 2015 Plan the Commission determined that block super-peak energy efficiency products proposed for procurement by the Agency "should not be procured at this time," but left open the possibility that "as demand-side markets evolve and energy efficiency products become more standardized, the Commission could envision a time in which these products might satisfy Section 16-111.5 of the PUA."35